 New Jersey American Water is neutral on the issue of fluoridation of drinking water supplies.
 We consider the fluoridation of drinking water supplies to be a community-based decision.
 This means that any system in which we currently fluoridate, the decision to initiate fluoridation was not made by the company.

-Communities served by NJ American Water where fluoride is added in the Drinking Water (As of January 2009)
+Communities served by New Jersey American Water where fluoride is added in the Drinking Water

 Raritan System Public Water Supply ID No. 2004002